byu-cpe/ComputingBootCamp/website/_selfpaced/14b_CondaInDepth.md

 <img src = "{% link media/conda/conda-1.png %}" width="600">

 This image comes from a [video by Academind](https://www.youtube.com/watch?v=23aQdrS58e0).
 It is one of many tutorials covering conda.
 This image may help you understand the benefits of conda.
-You can acheive essentially the same things with virtualenv and pip, but conda has proven for me to be much easier to understand and navigate.
+You can achieve essentially the same things with virtualenv and pip, but conda has proven for me to be much easier to understand and navigate.

 According to the video, conda makes data analysis easier, and also makes it easier for those who are new to python to get started.